RedisLabs/redislabs-docs/content/rs/references/cli-utilities/redis-cli/_index.md

 ### Connect from a node

-If you have SSH access to a node in the Redis cluster, you can run `redis-cli` directly from the node:
+If you have SSH access to a node in a Redis cluster, you can run `redis-cli` directly from the node:

-1. Use SSH to sign in to a node in your Redis Enterprise cluster.
+1. Use SSH to sign in to a node in the Redis Enterprise cluster.

-1. Test your database connection with `redis-cli`:
+1. Connect to the database with `redis-cli`:

     ```sh
-    $ redis-cli -p <port> PING
+    $ redis-cli -p <port>
-    PONG
     ```

 ### Connect remotely

 If you have `redis-cli` installed on your local machine, you can use it to connect to a remote Redis database.
-You will need to provide the database's connection details such as the hostname or IP address, port, and password.
+You will need to provide the database's connection details, such as the hostname or IP address, port, and password.

 ```sh
 $ redis-cli -h <endpoint> -p <port> -a <password>